 After a long day out skiing, be sure to stop at Christian Klay Winery for a glass of wine before the journey home.

 Post-natural history is an unusual study, as it covers anything that has been genetically altered by man.

 This can simply be man breeding two unique flowers together to produce a new flower altogether, or it can be as complex as splicing spider DNA into goats such that their milk produces spider's silk (yes, that has really happened and one of those goats is stuffed and on display at the museum).

-Poetry or Music at the City of Asylum
+Performances at the City of Asylum

 The City of Asylum organization in Pittsburgh's North Side is perhaps one of the most unique in the city.
 One of the group's main goals is to bring in writers who were exiled or persecuted abroad and give them a safe place to continue their writings or to publish a memoir.